 - You don’t want to find anything living in your kayak

-- You want to keep it clean
+- You want to keep your kayak for a long time

 Use Outdoor Storage if:

 - If you have a Sheltered Space away from the elements

 - You Live in a Cooler Winter Climate

 I personally Store my kayaks in a garage hanging on a rack on the wall.
 However in the past I would store them on the ground stacked up onto each other.
 This is the wrong way of doing things as it puts unwanted pressure on the floor of the kayak and tends to flatten it out overtime.
 As a result my Sun Dolphin started turning into a Sun Whale (Terrible Joke I know).

 Elements You Should be Aware of : Kayak Care